Introduction

 Al-T̩abarī methodology in the Ta’rīkh

 In terms of overall style, the Ta’rīkh resembles a book of hadith, i.e. each individual khabar is preceded by an isnād.
-[39] Al-T̩abarī introduces each year with the main heading, “then entered the year x, mentioning the events that occurred in it.”
-[40] Within each year, there are a number of sub-headings, each pertaining to a particular subject or event.
+Al-T̩abarī introduces each year with the main heading, “then entered the year x, mentioning the events that occurred in it.”
+Within each year, there are a number of sub-headings, each pertaining to a particular subject or event.
 Under each sub heading he brings a number of akhbār of varying length relating to this subject/event.
-[41]
+(Akhbār is plural of Khabar.
+Kh̲abar “denotes a piece of information of a historical, biographical or even anecdotal nature)

 Only rarely does al-T̩abarī explicitly comment by adding his own remarks, when he does it is usually brief and it takes the form of an introduction to the sub-heading.
-Occasionally his brief remarks are contained within the sub-heading for example regarding a scholarly difference of opinion [42] or to mention the chronology of two significant events.
-[43] The akhbār which cover a particular topic or event are placed together and in many cases either contradict each other or are a repetition.
-[44] There is no attempt by al-T̩abarī to reconcile the contradictions, nor is there any indication as to the correct view.
+Occasionally his brief remarks are contained within the sub-heading for example regarding a scholarly difference of opinion or to mention the chronology of two significant events.
+The akhbār which cover a particular topic or event are placed together and in many cases either contradict each other or are a repetition2 There is no attempt by al-T̩abarī to reconcile the contradictions, nor is there any indication as to the correct view.

 Use of the isnad